xiangzhi/psi-wiki/Writing-Components.md

 ### 6.1.
 Completion

 Some source components have a notion of "completion".
 These represent finite streams of data.
 These are commonly "importers" of some kind; producing messages from a data source.
 The data is finite and so is the source component.
-The `Start(Action<DateTime> notifyCompletionTime)` method provides a means for the component to later notify the pipeline of completion by way of an `notifyCompletionTime` action to call once no more messages are forthcoming and indicating the originating time of the final message (or else `pipeline.GetCurrentTime()`):
+The `Start(Action<DateTime> notifyCompletionTime)` method provides a means for the component to later notify the pipeline of completion by way of a `notifyCompletionTime` action to call once no more messages are forthcoming and indicating the originating time of the final message (or else `pipeline.GetCurrentTime()`).
+Source components that are truly infinite and do not have a notion of completion (e.g. an always-on camera or other sensor component) should invoke the `notifyCompletionTime` action with a time of `DateTime.MaxValue`.

 ```csharp
 // Implementors should advise the pipeline when they are done posting as well as